marekkozel/C_Bulanci/README.md

 Cube battles is a student-written game in C, created to meet the requirements of the UPR project assignment.
 We were presented with a game [Bulánky](https://www.bulanci.cz/) as a template.
-You fight as a Cube against another Cubes, and battle about the best score.
+You fight as a Cube against another Cubes, and you're fighting for the best score.

 ## Building the project